Cambalab/vue-admin/Docs/Admin/Admin.md

 +   **Type:** `Object`

 +   **Details:** Allows users to provide their own store modules.
 Instead of providing an authProvider, an authModule can be passed to the instance.
-However, the module must contain the authProvider internally, it will be used as the authentication client.
 You can use the following options:
     +   `authModule`: a vuex store object.

+>   An `authModule` must be created with authProvider internally, it is internally used as the authentication client.
+The `@va-auth/store` module contains a valid implementation.

 +   **Example:**